 Just as underwriters evaluate the sources of your down payment funds, they’ll also evaluate the source of your income.
 The time you’ll need to prepare for the income evaluation may range from 90 days to more than two years.

-Being aware of how mortgage underwriters calculate your qualifying income is critical, especially if a significant portion of your income comes from overtime, bonuses, and/or self-employment.
+Being aware of how mortgage underwriters calculate your qualifying income is critical, especially if a significant portion of your income comes from rent, overtime, bonuses, and/or self-employment.

 For income that comes from overtime or bonuses, the underwriter takes the average of what you’ve made from the past two years of tax returns and converts it to a monthly figure.
 But if your income from overtime or bonuses is declining, you’ll have to provide an explanation and the lender will use a more conservative figure.